NicolaLampis/Nicola_online_CV/README.md

 #### Colours

-Main color and empty space is white, with black text and accents in orange for titols.  **** Background images are mainly blue (#314c74) with violet transitions.
+Main color and empty space is white, with black text and accents in orange for titles.  **** Background images are mainly blue (#314c74) with violet transitions.  **** I designed the two background images in 3D modeling  ****

 Blue provide a calm mood and a professional impression.
 Orange is more vibrant and enlighten sections and important content.

 #### Typography

 Anton is a free font by GoogleFonts.
-I used as main titol of the landing page and the titols of the sections.  **** Is a robust and squared font.  ****
+I used as main title of the landing page and the titles of the sections.  **** Is a robust and squared font.  ****
 Barlow is again by GoogleFonts, I chose it because is slightly stretched in height, just like the Anton font, and is also very formal and minimal.